Snapchat/KeyDB-docs/docs/first-test.md

 check the following steps in order to make KeyDB more secure, which are enlisted in order of increased security.

-1. Make sure the port KeyDB uses to listen for connections (by default 6379 and additionally 16379 if you run KeyDB in cluster mode, plus 26379 for Sentinel) is firewalled, so that it is not possible to contact KeyDB from the outside world.
+1. Make sure the port KeyDB uses to listen for connections (by default 6379 and additionally 16379 if you run KeyDB in cluster mode, plus 26379 for Sentinel) is fire-walled, so that it is not possible to contact KeyDB from the outside world.
 2. Use a configuration file where the `bind` directive is set in order to guarantee that KeyDB listens just in as little network interfaces you are using.
 For example only the loopback interface (127.0.0.1) if you are accessing KeyDB just locally from the same computer, and so forth.
 3. Use the `requirepass` option in order to add an additional layer of security so that clients will require to authenticate using the `AUTH` command.
-4. Use [spiped](http://www.tarsnap.com/spiped.html) or another SSL tunnelling software in order to encrypt traffic between KeyDB servers and KeyDB clients if your environment requires encryption.
+4. Use [spiped](http://www.tarsnap.com/spiped.html) or another SSL tunneling software in order to encrypt traffic between KeyDB servers and KeyDB clients if your environment requires encryption.

 Using KeyDB from your application
 ===